 Although not directly required by frequency transfer users, all users ultimately benefit from calibrating a time transfer system, because repeated calibrations are the best way to verify long-term precision.
 For this reason we are working with the U.S. Naval Research Laboratory (NRL), the BIPM, and others to establish absolute calibration of GPS receivers [13].
 Although we are always trying to do better, bandpass dependencies, subtle impedance-matching issues, power-level effects, and even multipath within anechoic test chambers could preclude significant reduction of 2.5 ns 1-sigma errors at the L1 and L2 frequencies, as reported in [14].
-Since this error is largely uncorrelated between the two GPS frequencies, the error in ionosphere-corrected data becomes 6.4 ns.
+Since this error is largely uncorrelated between the two GPS frequencies, the error in ionospherecorrected data becomes 6.4 ns.
 Experimental verification by side-by-side comparison contributes an additional square root of two.
 For this reason, relative calibration, by means of traveling GPS receivers, is a better operational technique, provided care is taken that there are no systematic multipath differences between antennas.
-We strongly support the BIPM's relative calibration efforts for geodetic GPS receivers, and in particular are looking forward to comparisons with the multipath-free TWSTT calibrations.
+We strongly support the BIPM's relative calibration efforts for geodetic GPS receivers, and in particular are looking forward to comparisons with the multipathfree TWSTT calibrations.

-Figure 4.
-The precision of GPS Time and of GPS's delivered prediction of UTC (USNO), using TTR-12 data from 11JUL02 to 16DEC04, measured by the attainable external precision (rms, mean not removed) as a function of averaging time, and referenced to UTC (USNO).
-Improved performance in the predictions of UTC (USNO) could be realized if only the most recently updated navigation messages are used.
-The attainable accuracy is the precision degraded by the error of the user's calibration relative to the USNO GPS receivers.
+Figure 3.
+The precision of GPS Time and of GPS's delivered prediction of UTC (USNO), using 3 years of TTR-12 data, measured by the attainable external precision (rms, mean not removed) as a function of averaging time. and referenced to UTC (USNO).
+Improved performance in accessing UTC (USNO) could be realized if only the most recently updated navigation messages are used.
+The accuracy attainable over a given averaging time also depends upon the calibration of the user's receivers.

 In 2003, the Wide-Area Augmentation System (WAAS) became operational.
-We have been collecting data on WAAS network time (WNT), and Figure 6 shows how that time has improved over the past few years.
-The data shown here extract WNT using only the geostationary satellite, and are not directly calibrated.
-Daily averages generated by averaging WNT with WAAS-corrected time from GPS satellites are very similar.
+The USNO has been collecting data on WAAS network time (WNT).
+Daily averages generated by averaging WNT with WAAScorrected time from GPS satellites are very similar to WNT-only averages.
 WNT obtained by narrow-beam antenna may be the optimal solution for a non-navigational user for whom interference is a problem or jamming may be a threat.